-Spermatogonia are the initial pool of diploid cell that divide by mitosis to give two identical cells.
+Spermatogonia are the initial pool of diploid cells that divide by mitosis to give two identical cells.
 One of these cells will be used to replenish the pool of spermatogonia – these cells are A1 spermatogonia.
 This replenishment of spermatogonia means that males are fertile throughout their adult life.

 The other cell – type B spermatogonium – will eventually form mature sperm.
 Type B spermatogonia replicate by mitosis several times to form identical diploid cells linked by cytoplasm bridges, these cells are now known as primary spermatocytes.
-Primary spermatocytes then undergo meiosis.

-- Meiosis I produces two haploid cells known as secondary spermatocytes
+- Meiosis I produces two haploid cells, known as secondary spermatocytes.

-- Meiosis II produces four haploid cells known as Spermatids
+- Meiosis II produces four haploid cells, known as spermatids.

 The cytoplasmic bridges break down and the spermatids are released into the lumen of the seminiferous tubule – a process called spermiation.
 The spermatids undergo spermiogenesis (remodelling and differentiation into mature spermatozoa) as they travel along the seminiferous tubules until they reach the epididymis.

-Spermatogenesis takes approximately 70 days, therefore in order for sperm production to be continuous and not intermittent, multiple spermatogenic processes are occurring simultaneously within the same seminiferous tubule, with new groups of spermatogonia arising every 16 days (spermatogenic cycle).
+Spermatogenesis takes approximately 70 days, therefore for sperm production to be continuous and not intermittent, multiple spermatogenic processes are occurring simultaneously within the same seminiferous tubule, with new groups of spermatogonia arising every 16 days (spermatogenic cycle).
 Each of these populations of spermatogenic cells will be at different stages of spermatogenesis.

-Oogenesis differs from spermatogenesis in that it begins in the foetus prior to birth.
-Primordial germ cells (which originate in the yolk sac of the embryo) move to colonise the cortex of the primordial gonad and replicate by mitosis to peak at approximately 7 million by mid-gestation (~20 weeks).
+Oogenesis differs from spermatogenesis in that it begins in the foetus before birth.
+Primordial germ cells (which originate in the yolk sac of the embryo) move to colonise the cortex of the primordial gonad.
+Replication by mitosis peaks at approximately 7 million by mid-gestation (~20 weeks).